OscarVezz/Reflections_Public/README.md

 # Reflections_Public
- Public repositry of my 2024 Boss Rush GJ entry
+ Public repositry of my 2024 Boss Rush GameJam entry.
+ It does NOT include the main audio track.